wbcbz7/sndlib-watcom/README.md

 At this moment, there are no separate include file for target applications, so you have to add sndlib folder to compiler include path (use wpp386's `-I=<include_path>` option).

-At the linking stage, add `library sndlib.lib` to your `wlink` script.
+At the linking stage, add `library [pathToLibrary]/sndlib.lib` to your `wlink` script.
 You can also generate the script during `wmake` - see examples for more info :)